decentraland/adr/content/ADR-172-rentals.md

 **setManyLandUpdateOperator**

 This function is a workaround for setting update operators for parcels inside an Estate.
-Any other asset does not need to implement it (unless a similar requirement is needed).
+Any other asset does not need to implement (unless a similar requirement is needed).

 ### Listings and Offers

 Listings and Offers are data structures that contain the information required to execute a rental.
-A Listing is created by the owner of an asset that want to list an asset for rent given a set conditions.
+A Listing is created by the owner of an asset that wants to list an asset for rent given a set of conditions.
 An Offer is created by any user that wants to rent a certain asset for a given set of conditions.

 **Listing**